geeksville/framework-portduino/README.md

 # Portduino

-This is an experiment with getting the arduino API so that it can run on top of the Linux OS
+This is an experiment with getting the Arduino API so that it can run on top of the Linux OS.

 You don't want this yet ;-)